Larwive/RNNLGGnet/README.md

 about 50% while `ResNet-50` could only reach 68% accuracy at best for a certain subject group, while it had between 19% and 31% accuracy for other groups.

-Some of the best results are highlighted in green.
 Given the repartition of results, the labels should be more refined.
 The labels are currently naive for the parkinson part.
 The whole REM segments would be labelled as `1` (meaning *will develop parkinson later*).